Fletch Can Help Your Church

 Bring best practices on finances, human resources, buildings and staff.

 Develop dynamic vision and an annual strategy to accomplish that vision.

 Mentor new Executive Pastors.

 Bring systems to prevent child abuse, active shooters and embezzlement.

 Work with boards and pastors on leadership and governance.

-Level 2 is a one-year term to work through a complete ministry cycle of your church.
+Level 2 Individual Consulting focuses on the church leader through an entire annual ministry cycle.
+It is personalized consulting and Fletch works with just a few leaders in this in-depth process.
+The majority of his time is spent in national tours, writing his next book, the annual XP-Seminar and strategic work with churches.
+This is a one-year term to work through a complete ministry cycle of your church.
 As needed, it can begin with an intensive period, two to four months of weekly dialogue.
 The annual cycle of ministry is done with video conferences every other week, plus frequent email exchanges that discuss church issues.

 Level 2 Church Consulting focuses on strategic issues in your church.
 The types of issues may be: